shivashant25/Nerdio-Lab/Hands-on lab/07-configure-NAT-gateway.md

 Virtual Network NAT (network address translation) simplifies outbound-only Internet connectivity for virtual networks.
 When configured on a subnet, all outbound connectivity uses your specified static public IP addresses.
 Outbound connectivity is possible without a load balancer or public IP addresses directly attached to virtual machines.
 NAT is fully managed and highly resilient.

-## Exercise 1: Access Azure Monitor using Nerdio Manager
+## Exercise 1: Configure NAT gateway using Nerdio Manager

 In this exercise, you'll be congiguring NAT gateway for the existing virtual network and assign new public IP address.